 It was a small but monumental step.
 And it took courage.
 The rule is how she took a risk and was able to apply the advice that we all know works.
 It was how she leaned in as Sheryl Sandberg urges, outsmarted the lizard brain as Seth Godin implores, acted like an original as Adam Grant, Ph.D., champions, and dared greatly as Brené Brown, Ph.D., empowers us to do.

 The rule is a tool that creates immediate behavior change.
 That’s exactly how Christine used it.
 By being deliberate, she was able to beat the feelings that normally stopped her and become more assertive in her career.
 The more she uses the rule to express her ideas, the more confident she will become.

 Confidence is a skill that you build through action.
-Social psychologist Timothy Wilson writes about a psychological intervention that dates back to Aristotle: “Do good.
-Be good.”
-It’s premised on changing people’s behavior first, which in turn changes their self-perception of the kind of person that they are based on the kinds of things that they do.
+Social psychologist Timothy Wilson writes about a psychological intervention that dates back to Aristotle: “Do good, be good.”
+It’s premised on changing people’s behavior first, which in turn changes their self-perception of the kind of person they are based on the kinds of things they do.